willielaredo/socialism/readme.md

 We can use a traveling metaphor to help us think through socialist organizations, theories of change, and models for the future.

 ### The vehicle
-The vehicle has traditionally been called "the party", but is really just the organizational form the socialist movement takes and shouldn't be confused with what we think of today as political parties like the Republicans or the Democrats.
+The [[vehicle]] has traditionally been called "the party", but is really just the organizational form the socialist movement takes and shouldn't be confused with what we think of today as political parties like the Republicans or the Democrats.
 We may recognize that the vehicle we're currently in has no chance of getting us where we need to go, so while we still ride in it and do our best to move along, we spend part of our time dreaming up the design of new vehicles with better technology.

 There's also not just one vehicle on our journey, but a fleet.
 Some may not be explicitly socialist vehicles, but play essential roles nonetheless, like labor unions.

 ### The fuel
 What powers the vehicle?
-Our mobilizing and organizing is the fuel.
+Our mobilizing and organizing is the [[fuel]].
 People power is the corny way of saying it.
 We don't move without moving people.
 The fuel we use for the socialist vehicle is the same fuel used for a lot of other vehicles to get them to different destinations, so we can both learn from and capture energy from other movements to use for our own.

 An important consideration here is how many people are needed.
 Do we need a small number of people with a lot of energy, or a lot of people that each contribute a bit less to the overall fuel.
 Getting the fuel mixture right is key to success.